jpfieber/jots-inbox-processor/README.md

-# Obsidian - Inbox Processor Plugin
+# JOTS - Inbox Processor Plugin

 Automate moving files from your Inbox